 Out with The Old, In With The New

 We exit the palace square and head out into the street.
 The once covered sun now beating down on our bodies.
 Lucien leads the way.
 We head down multiple streets, all with some story of interest.
 We pass building after building, all offering different characteristics.
-Some were old and aged, some new and modern, some tall, some small, some that offered a whole palette of colour and some that were as plain as the A4 paper in a printer.
-We walk past, opened mouth, amazed at the variety.
+Some were old and aged, some new and modern, some tall, some small, some that offered a whole palette of

 Suddenly, Lucien stops, looking up at an archway carved midway down this street.
 Stuck between two regular looking buildings.
 He explains that this is one of many secret passages located throughout the city.
 Places that offer all sorts of culture and heritage, shops, and restaurants, stories, and experiences.
 Explaining that sadly there are only around 20 or so left dotted around the city, compared to the original number of 200.
 This blows my mind.
-How has it come to the upsetting number of 20, a feature of the city that provides so much attraction and mystery, to be reduced to such a number.
+How has it come to the upsetting number of 20, a feature of the city that provides so much attraction and mystery, to be reduced to such a

 In To The Unknown

 We move on.
 In through the gaping mouth, dark and seductive.
-The sound of laughter, music and cheers pricking my ears.
+The sound of laughter, music, and cheers pricking my ears.
 This place is magical.
 Imagine a Harry Potter/ Nanny Mchphy vibe.
 Old school shop windows illuminating homemade food and hand-crafted items, giving off an indoor market feel.
 The walkway in front is flooded with people, all hurrying about their day.
 Trying to see everything this city has to offer.